 In 2012, University Counseling Services in collaboration with Kognito Interactive Online provided access to an online course for police officers and university staff on identifying students with mental health issues.
 The training provided the skills to identify students experiencing high levels of distress, how to approach a student and discuss the issue, and if necessary, how to make an effective referral to support services.
 University Counseling Services and Kognito Interactive Online also provided access to an online course designed to identify the unique challenges faced by many student veterans.
 This course provided useful tips on how best to interact with student veterans, and information on the various on and off campus resources available to student veterans.

-Twenty-four police officers and six police services dispatchers attended 1,197 hours of POST-certified training.
+Twenty-eight police officers and seven police services dispatchers typically complete over 1,000 hours of POST-certified training per year.
 Police officers and dispatchers completed POST telecourses on subjects including pursuit driving and legal update.

 The Commission on Peace Officer Standards and Training (POST) was established by the legislature in 1959 to set minimum selection and training standards for California law enforcement agencies.
 All sworn personnel and public safety dispatchers are required to complete pre-service and specialized skills training according to POST guidelines.
 Sworn personnel and public safety dispatchers must maintain compliance with the Continuing Professional Training (CPT) requirement of 24 hours of training every 24 months.

 Peace officers must also complete the Perishable Skills Program (PSP) during each 24 month CPT period.
 The PSP requires peace officers of the rank of sergeant and below to complete 14 hours of psycho-motor based training courses every 24 months.
 The 14 hours may be counted towards satisfying the 24 hours needed under the CPT requirement.
 The four categories of PSP courses are: Tactical Firearms; Driver Awareness; Arrest and Control; and Tactical and Interpersonal Communications.